DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/startup-config.md

 ## If you are using the Arduino IDE

-This will need to be done in the `/ex-commandstation/advanced-setup/installation-options/arduino-ide`{.interpreted-text role="doc"}, so first make sure you have followed these steps to load up the \|Arduino IDE\|.
+This will need to be done in the `/ex-commandstation/advanced-setup/installation-options/arduino-ide`, so first make sure you have followed these steps to load up the \|Arduino IDE\|.

 :::: important